 Health authorities, such as USDA and WHO, specifically advocate nuts as part of a healthy diet.
 Diets low in nuts and seeds (less than 10–19 g/day) were highlighted as one of fifteen dietary risk factors contributing to death and ill health within the Global Burden of Disease study.
 A number of observational studies report that people who eat more nuts tend to have a lower risk of heart disease, cancer and death from all causes, and evidence from controlled trials further suggests that eating nuts can help to reduce blood cholesterol.
 PREDIMED, a study in which one arm of subjects followed a Mediterranean diet and ate 30 g of mixed nuts per day, found a significantly lower rate of heart attack, stroke and death from heart disease compared to a control group (who were advised to reduce fat in their diets).
 Interestingly, eating 30 g of walnuts per day has been found to improve the elasticity of blood vessels, an effect which may be beneficial to heart health.

-So what nutrients can be found in nuts?
+So, which nutrients can be found in nuts?

 Studies looking at nuts and reduced coronary events (e.g. heart attacks) often mention that the unsaturated fats in nuts may play a key role in the beneficial outcomes reported.
 However, nuts are also a source of micronutrients such as B vitamins, magnesium, phosphorus, copper and manganese (and many types of nuts are also a source of zinc, iron, vitamin E, folate and potassium), as well as containing plant bioactives such as polyphenols and phytosterols and they are also high in fibre.
 Getting enough fibre reduces our risk of developing heart disease, type 2 diabetes and colon cancer but intakes are well below recommendations in the UK.
 Nuts can be particularly useful for inclusion in vegetarian and vegan diets as they provide some of the nutrients present in meat and fish (including protein).
 There is also some evidence that foods rich in protein and fibre can help us feel fuller – an important aspect in weight management.